 Individuals with mild cognitive impairment (MCI) or mild-stage dementia due to Alzheimer’s disease are eligible to receive Aduhelm.

-When will Aduhelm be available at the Penn Memory Center?
+Is Aduhelm available at the Penn Memory Center?

 When would a patient begin to show improvement after using Aduhelm?